 In an IoT environment, contents created by one source may be altered or combined during the transfer process.
 Accessibility features must remain valid in any of such cases.

-Consistency between heterogeneous UIs
+Consistency between multiple user interfaces

-In IoT environments, multiple user interfaces(UIs) may exist as shown in the Figure 2, which includes non-IT devices such as a light lamp and a microwave oven.
-In such cases, legacy (physical) interfaces may co-exist with IoT applications or services user interfaces.
+In IoT environments, multiple user interfaces(UIs) may exist as shown in the Figure 3, which includes physical devices such as a light lamp and a microwave oven.
+In such cases, physical interfaces may co-exist with IoT applications or services’ user interfaces.
 Many instances of user interface in different media may be possible.
 For example, an IoT service may have multiple UIs (e.g. a home control panel, a mobile application, and a personal computer) at the same time.
 Such supposition may provide opportunity for persons with disabilities as one can choose a UI that provides most accessibility features.
 But, at the same time, it may create unnecessary accessibility barriers as well.
 For example, persons with physical disabilities may benefit from an IoT service that remotely control the light lamps of a house.
 However, if each different UI of an IoT service provides its own features that are different from one another, accessibility issues may arise from non-conformity.

 When a “thing” has its own UI that is independent from the IoT network (e.g. built-in touch screen interface on a refrigerator), UI associated with the IoT network is recommended to provide same functionality as its non-IoT UI counterpart.